YahyaYasser74/ytclient-xbmc9.11/README.md

 {yt-dlp: for the core of youtube's servers, proxy, downloaders, etc..

-python: for the XBMC's default.py script.}
+python: for the XBMC's default.py & yt-dlp proxy.py scripts.}

 -----------------------------------------------------------------------------------------